Hotel marketing channels help you reach a wider audience and attract potential guests. These channels can be online or offline.

-Recently, Google announced that free booking links in Google Hotel Ads.
+Recently, Google has announced free booking links in Google Hotel Ads.
 Now, a hotel’s homepage will appear in the Hotel Ads results, even if they are not bidding.
 These free booking links show up just below the paid ads.

-So even if your hotel is not investing in Google Hotel Ads yet, you can take advantage of it!
+So even if your hotel is not investing in Google Hotel Ads yet, you can still take advantage of it!

-3. Conversational Marketing: the new trend you must know
+3. Conversational Marketing: the new trend you must know about

-Conversational marketing isn’t new.
-At least not its underlying idea.
+Conversational marketing isn’t new, at least not its underlying idea.
 After all, people have been having conversations since we learned how to talk.

 The new aspect of this type of approach is that it introduces new technologies to have these conversations across multiple channels.
 By using targeted messaging and intelligent chatbots to engage with leads in real-time (while they’re on your website), you can convert leads faster.

-Conversational Marketing is effective because it builds relationships with customers through the experience of a conversation, instead of asking people to go through lead capture forms and wait for a response.
+Conversational marketing is effective because it builds relationships with customers through the experience of a conversation, instead of asking people to go through lead capture forms and wait for a response.
 It is a customer-centric and dialogue-driven approach to marketing.

 One important factor in the success of conversational marketing is assessing and understanding what your customers’ preferred channels are and adjusting your tone of voice accordingly – dialogue with chatbots and live chat is usually quite informal and mimics a casual conversation.

-At Asksuite we believe that conversational marketing is the future of customer experience and that it is the best way to engage with your prospective/current guests and convert more direct bookings through our chatbot on Facebook, Instagram, website and WhatsApp.
+At Asksuite, we believe that conversational marketing is the future of customer experience, and that it is the best way to engage with your prospective/current guests and convert more direct bookings through our chatbot on Facebook, Instagram, website and WhatsApp.

 It allows your messaging channels to work for you and do more than just sell your brand.
-You can directly connect with each customer and in some cases even make a sale by providing personalized information and guiding them around your site.
+You can directly connect with each customer and, in some cases, even make a sale by providing personalized information and guiding them around your site.

-👉Did you know that Asksuite won the Hotel TechAwards for the second time in a row as Best Website LiveChat and Chatbot?
+Did you know that Asksuite won the Hotel TechAwards for the second time in a row as Best Website LiveChat and Chatbot?
 Learn more: [Best Hotel Chabot 2021]

 Online marketing channels for hotels are very important to any hotel business’s success.
 Therefore, they should be studied and taken as an important part of your strategy.
 There are many channels to explore and several ways to attract and engage your target audience, bringing more revenue to your hotel.